 How to implement

-• Step 2: Engage your senses — notice sights, sounds, and textures.
+- Engage your senses—notice sights, sounds, and textures.

 Pro tip: Try a 15–20 minute nature walk several times a week for consistent benefits.
-See our walking for health guide at /blog/walking-for-health.
+See our walking guide at [/blog/walking-for-health].

 Self‑massage with foam rollers or massage balls relieves tension, improves circulation, and supports recovery.